Základné a nadstavbové vzdelávacie programy pre tím.

 Try to ask 10 people for their estimation.
 Very often you will get 10 different results.
 Which one is correct?
 Well, the best one is the estimation of the team member who is going to work on the requirement.

 But who is going to be once a sprint is started?
 We do not know that at all as we want to have shared knowledge in the team.

 So this is a time to do the estimation differently.
-It is the time the to apply the wisdom of the crowds.
+It is the time to apply the wisdom of the crowds.
 You have to ask the team for one estimation value they agree upon.

 The beauty is not hidden in the result.
 The beauty is in the discussion about different opinions.
 A lot of assumptions are discovered during such team estimation.

-Customers are often interested in an estimation which they consider for „precise“ estimation.
+Customers are often interested in an estimation that they consider for „precise“ estimation.
 Due to the complexity of software, this is, however, very often not the feeling of the team.
 They provide a rough estimation.
 So if the team provides hours or man-days, the customer might have the wrong assumption.

 An experience shows that people are better with the relative comparison.
 The brain uses it daily for quick decisions.
 Do you drive a car?
 Well, your brain doesn’t calculate physics formulas.
-It compares relative position of your car and based on that you act.
+It compares the relative position of your car and based on that you act.
 In most cases it works, in some cases, you will get lessons learned.

-Let’s agree about principles for the estimation:
+Let’s agree on principles for the estimation:

 What about now?
 The most answers are now the same – ½.
 Now let’s compare other buildings to three already estimated buildings.